Mitanshu-0/Asynchronous-FIFO-with-Gray-Code-CDC-and-Cross-Domain-Reset-Handshake/README.md

 full_next =
     (wr_ptr_gray_next == full_compare_ptr);

-Empty
+Empty Detection

-The read controller compares the next read Gray pointer with the synchronized write pointer.
+The FIFO is considered empty when the next read Gray pointer matches the synchronized write pointer:

 empty_next =
     (rd_ptr_gray_next == wr_ptr_gray_sync);

-⚠️ Overflow & Underflow
+⚠️ Overflow and Underflow

+The FIFO provides one-cycle status pulses for invalid read/write requests.

 Overflow

-An overflow pulse is generated when a write is requested while the FIFO is full:
+A write request while the FIFO is full generates:

 overflow <= wr_en && full;

-The write is not accepted.
+The write pointer does not advance and the memory write is not performed.

 Underflow

-An underflow pulse is generated when a read is requested while the FIFO is empty:
+A read request while the FIFO is empty generates:

 underflow <= rd_en && empty;

-The read is not accepted.
+The read pointer does not advance and the memory read is not performed.

-🔐 Reset & Initialization
+🔐 Reset Design

-Each clock domain has its own reset synchronizer implementing:
+Each clock domain has its own reset synchronizer.

+The reset synchronizer provides:

 Asynchronous reset assertion

 Synchronous reset de-assertion

-After the local reset is synchronized, the two domains exchange initialization and ready information through the reset handshake.
+After local reset synchronization, the two domains exchange initialization information through the reset_handshake module.

 FIFO operation is enabled only after the required local and remote initialization conditions are satisfied.

+Reset behavior

-During reset/reinitialization:
+During reset or initialization:

-Write pointer returns to its initial value
+Write pointer is returned to its initial value.

-Read pointer returns to its initial value
+Read pointer is returned to its initial value.

-full is cleared
+full is cleared.

-empty is asserted
+empty is asserted.

-FIFO operation is disabled
+FIFO operation is disabled.

 The FIFO memory itself is not reset.
 Therefore, previously stored memory contents are not considered valid FIFO data after reinitialization.

 🧩 RTL Modules

-The current implementation keeps the complete design in one Verilog source file.
+The current implementation contains all modules in a single Verilog source file.

 Module

-Purpose
+Description

 async_fifo

-Top-level FIFO and module interconnection
+Top-level FIFO

 reset_sync

-Reset synchronization for each clock domain
+Reset synchronization

 reset_handshake

-Cross-domain initialization handshake
+Cross-domain reset initialization

 cdc_sync

-2-flop synchronization of Gray-coded pointers
+Gray-code pointer CDC synchronization

 fifo_memory

-Dual-clock FIFO storage
+Dual-clock FIFO memory

 write_controller